jujubee413/dh140/READme.md

 # __*Welcome to Juliette Olivers Data Space*__ :smile: !
+*__Hello Everyone!__* Welcome to my space where I will be tackling DH140 this quarter at UCLA.
-I am excited about the opportunity to broaden my skillset throughout this next quarter.
+I am extremely excited about this opportunity to broaden my skillset and learn skills that will be invaluable in my coming years in academia.
-Although this class is quite different from my typical schedule as a _Russian Studies Major_ , I am excited for the challanges and growth that lay ahead.
+Although this class is quite different from my typical classes as a _Russian Studies Major_ , I eagerly await the challanges and growth that lay ahead.
-  As was well said by T.S Elliot:
+  As was once well said by T.S Elliot:
 >If you're not in over your head,
 >how do you know how tall you are?
+___
+### What is DH140?
+In this class, students like myself will be be introduced to the groundworks of coding and data science for __humanist__.
+We will tackle the basics of Python and learn basic data science tools, eventually working our way up to geospatial analysis and GIS.
+In the end, the skills gained from this course will allow us to critically and accuratly analyse humanistic data and help forward our endeavours in humanistic research!
 ___
 ### Goals
 _Specifically_, here are a list of the things I hope to accomplish in DH140
 1. Learn how to use Python